 Booking and payment

-- To book the Machu Picchu Day Trip from Cusco, you must make an initial payment of 200 USD per person.
-The remaining can be paid online or at our office in Cusco, using any credit card, PayPal, or wire transfer.
-Contact us to see alternative payment options.
+To book the Machu Picchu Day Trip from Cusco, you must make an initial payment of US$200 per person.
+The balance can be paid online or at our office in Cusco using a credit card, PayPal, or wire transfer.
+Contact us for alternative payment options.

 Student Discount